 Seasonal workers are a challenge for any organization that needs temporary employees to meet the predictable spike in demand every year.
 They present unique risks that must be addressed to prevent safety incidents and avoid supply chain disruption due to a safety incident.
 Every industry, from agriculture to construction, has its own season.
 As such, every industry also has unique challenges in protecting its temporary workforce.
 However, there are some general tips that every organization can follow to ensure a safest work environment for everyone.

 Seasonal Worker Challenges

 Most seasonal work occurs in the summer when it’s warm enough for construction or tending to agriculture, but the end of the year can also see a spike in temporary workers as the shopping season takes place.
 Retail locations and shipping carriers will typically staff up to manage the increased burden on their supply chains.
 Different weather conditions and different work environments should be factored into safety responses for temporary employees.

 It’s also important to remember that seasonal workers are either new to the job or haven’t used their skills since the same season last year.
 Many temporary workers may not even have much work experience, depending on the industry.
 Therefore, temporary workers need to be treated like brand new employees.

 1. Make Safety a Priority

 Safety should be top of mind for all employees, but especially so for seasonal workers who will be the most at-risk for an injury.
 Stress safety from the beginning at the interview and carry the topic over into staff meetings, and training sessions.
-When safety is part of the workplace culture, the temporary worker will be more likely to remember and follow safety procedures.
+When safety is part of the workplace culture, the temporary worker will be more likely to remember and follow health and safety procedures.
 However, it’s important to ensure that the safety is not contradicted by unreasonable efforts to meet the seasonal demands, like ordering the temporary worker to cut corners or work longer than is safe.